blat-blatnik/BeefWin32/README.md

 ## Current state

 - Most of the types, constants, functions, and COM classes should be working at the moment (I've only tested a few).
-- The whole Win32 API is so large that adding all the files into your project will bring the compiler and IDE to their knees.
-The first debug build of this project can take more than a minute.
-Subsequent builds take ~3-5 seconds.
-And this is just from using a few of the APIs.
-For the moment these generated APIs are only really useful as a reference implementation and not for actual use in a project.
 - DirectInput API is not present in the win32 metadata at all - Microsoft is trying to kill DI.
 I still plan to add manual bindings to it.
-- All the generated code is placed into a single static class - `Win32`.
-I might decide to group them in some other way later.
 - Some types had name conflicts.
 When that happens, I rename one of them `XYZ -> XYZ_ALT` or `XyzAbc -> XyzAbcAlt`.
 - Some COM classes have `ToString`, `GetType`, `GetFlags`, or `Equals` methods.
 Since every class/struct in Beef implicitly defines these methods, I had to rename them `ComToString`, `ComGetType`, `ComGetFlags`, `ComEquals` respectively.
 - Some functions and COM methods take parameters with types that are never defined in the metadata.
 For now, I've changed their signature so they all take `void*` instead.